 Safety : Home & Community

-We are dedicated to providing resources for people and families affected by autism to ensure their safety at home and in their communities.
+We are dedicated to providing resources for people and families with autism to ensure safety at home and in their communities.
 Children with autism often lack the ability to sense danger and may engage in behaviors such as wandering, running off, or bolting, putting them at risk of harm.

 Our goal is to provide families with the tools and resources they need to keep their loved ones safe and secure.